kanarus/cargo-metask/README.md

 ## Development

-cargo-metask is currently in early development stage and may have some missing features.
+cargo-metask is currently in early development stage and may have some unexpected behavior or missing features.
 If you have any feedback or suggestions, feel free to open [Issues](https://github.com/kanarus/cargo-metask/issues) or [Pull requests](https://github.com/kanarus/cargo-metask/pulls)!

 ## License